desai-akshay007/Interview-Questions/README.txt

 The feature required me to gain additional knowledge and understanding about certain statistics and math which took additional time.
 After gaining full understaing of the ask, I ended up commiting more than I could finish in the given deadline.
 But as I had commited to it and it was a critical feature, I had to work late hours and weekends to finish the feature implementation in time.
-After reflecting from that experience I made sure that I should first completely understood and defined the scope and requirements before committing to finishing it in a certain time.
+After reflecting from that experience I made sure that I should first completely understand and defined the scope and requirements before committing to finishing it in a certain time.

 ============================================================================================================================================